laro/Cilia/2 Standard Lib/0 Index.md

     - `StringStream` instead of `stringstream`
         - `TextStream`, `ByteStream`, ...

 Mostly a shallow wrapper, e.g. `class cilia::String : public std::string { ... }`,
-with "**aliases**" for
+with "**aliases**" for:
-- member variables
+- Member variables
   `using var x = data[0]`
   `using var y = data[1]`
-- member functions
+- Member functions
   `using func pushBack = push_back`

 A wrapper is not strictly necessary, Cilia can access/call every C/C++ class/function without it.